bglynch/planning-finder/README.md

     Official docs showing the steps taken to provision the S3 bucket can be found [Here](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)

 - ### Travis CI
-    Travis CI is used for CI/CD
+    Travis CI is used for CI/CD.
+Documentation on Travis can be found [Here](https://docs.travis-ci.com/)